Suzie Miller: Early life and education

 The family moved to Arnhem Land in the Northern Territory for some time when her father worked there, as an engineer in an aluminium mine.
 Her mother was visually impaired, but very community-minded, becoming mayor of St Kilda.
 She played chess with her father, who was keen on mathematics and science, and also wrote plays as a child.

-The first in her family to go to university, Miller studied immunology and microbiology at Monash University in Melbourne, but rejected the opportunity to undertake a Phd in science.
+The first in her family to go to university, Miller studied immunology and microbiology at Monash University in Melbourne, but rejected the opportunity to undertake a PhD in science.
 After a gap year in London, which she spent in a large run-down share house with filmmakers and some of Boy George's backing dancers as flatmates, she decided to do a law degree at the University of New South Wales in Sydney, starting in 1987, and did not return to Melbourne after that.

 In 1995, while working as a lawyer, Miller studied at UNSW for a master's degree in theatre and film.
 After having to take a long break from both to recover after being struck down by viral encephalitis, she returned to work and completed her master's.
 In 2000 she undertook the now-defunct Playwrights Studio program at the National Institute of Dramatic Art (NIDA), working part-time as a lawyer as well as writing plays.

 At some point later, she lived in Beechmont, Queensland for around 18 months while undertaking a PhD at Queensland University of Technology, completed in June 2020.
 Her thesis was entitled "The mathematics of longing: Exploring the interface between science and theatre by translating mathematical theorems into a play script", for which she created the play The Mathematics of Longing.

 Career

 Early career

 Miller first worked for top corporate law firm Freehills (now Herbert Smith Freehills), at the same time joining the Actors Centre.
 After 18 months at Freehills, finding it boring, she went to work for the Aboriginal Legal Service in Redfern.
+She was inspired to work as a human rights lawyer partly because of her childhood experiences in the Northern Territory and in the Melbourne suburb of St Kilda.
 After that she worked for the Public Interest Advocacy Centre (and studied for her MA at UNSW), having to take a long break to recover from serious illness in 1995.

 In July 1997 she performed in Open 97 at The Performance Space in Redfern.